 Ralph Waldo Emerson

 On every level of life from housework to the heights of prayer, in all judgment and all efforts to get things done, hurry and impatience are the sure marks of an amateur.

-[excerpted from my upcoming e-book, Finding Serenity in Seasons of Stress]
+[excerpted from my upcoming e-book, The Translucent Heart.]

 May 26, 2012

 Today is all you have.
 The past is behind you and the future is unknown.
 This moment is where life is lived, not in yesterday or tomorrow.
 Each day offers opportunities that will never come again.
 Your choices and decisions will color not only this day, but also cast their shadows on coming days.
 Remember, too, that by not making a choice, you are really making a choice, and that choice always has unforeseen consequences.

 Procrastination, putting off till tomorrow what should be done today, steals precious opportunities.
 Procrastination produces guilt because you know you should do something but you don’t.
 Instead, choose to value your time by doing what needs to be done right now, and live fully in each moment.

 Be aware that there are hidden depths and dimensions in each day, unique to that day.
 Yes, there will be other opportunities on other days, but this day lived well will reward you with its own special joys.

 Procrastination is the thief of time.